-The Mayor has long declared his desire to create a most expat-friendly city.
+Mayors have long declared their desire to create a most expat-friendly city.
 Other well known personalities and organisations in Düsseldorf have a similar goal.
 A wide variety of clients from many fields, representing a wide cross-section of companies, administration, education and entertainment, have worked with us to date.